 - Crusting or scabs in the ears

 If your dog is showing any of these signs, it’s important to visit your veterinarian as soon as possible.
-Do not try to treat ear infections at home.
+Do not try to treat ear infections at home without an initial review and consultation.
 Most uncomplicated ear infections generally resolve within 1-2 weeks once appropriate treatment begins.
 But severe infections or those due to underlying conditions may take months to resolve.
+Below are some GENTLE topical cleaning and treatment solutions that may be the best first step towards a safe and effective solution to discuss with your veterinarian.

 Check food and treat labels for the ingredient “BHA – butylated hydroxy anisole is an antioxidant that is sometimes used as a preservative in dog food and treats.
 The Department of Health and Human Services warns that BHA is ‘reasonably anticipated to be a human carcinogen’.
 According to the National Institute of Health, BHA in the diet has been found to consistently produce certain types of tumors in laboratory animals.” – Source: Dog Food Advisor